Home

 I bought mine for 50p from an artist supply shop and so I bought 6 to keep me going.
 It is a Sable Hair brush and if you look after them they will last a long time.

-This series will show you how to get the results from a just a few inks and the colours I have used are
+This series will show you how to get the results from a just a few Distress Inks and the colours I have used are

 Tattered Rose